LightBoy01/ai-job-spot/src/articles/ai-in-finance.md

 ## The Regulatory Labyrinth and Ethical Imperatives

 The rapid integration of AI into finance presents a complex challenge for regulators.
 Existing frameworks, designed for a human-centric financial system, often struggle to keep pace with the speed and opacity of AI-driven operations.
 Issues such as algorithmic bias in lending, the potential for market manipulation through high-frequency trading, and the accountability for AI-driven errors demand urgent attention.
-Organizations like the [External Link: Financial Stability Board (FSB)] are actively working on developing regulatory approaches to address these challenges.
+Organizations like the Financial Stability Board (FSB) are actively working on developing regulatory approaches to address these challenges.

 The ethical imperative is clear: AI in finance must be developed and deployed with transparency, fairness, and accountability at its core.
 This requires collaboration between technologists, ethicists, regulators, and financial professionals to ensure that AI serves to strengthen, rather than destabilize, the global financial system, and that its benefits are shared equitably.